 Information about court records in Durham County Record Office and elsewhere.

 Only Assize Courts could deal with offences which carried the death penalty or transportation for life.
 Assize records are held in The National Archives.
-There is a guide to Assizes criminal trials 1559-1971 in The National Archives In-depth research guides.
+There is a guide to assizes criminal trials 1559-1971 in The National Archives In-depth research guides.

 In Durham County Record Office you will find calendars of prisoners tried at Durham Assizes, and indexes to the calendars, from 1857 to 1921.
-You will find further information in
+You will find further information in Quarter Sessions records.

 County Courts deal with the majority of civil cases, as well as some family issues such as divorce hearings, adoption hearings and bankruptcy hearings.
 You will find more information on their function on the website of Her Majesty’s Courts and Tribunals Service.